-The Only time God has our undivided attention is when we are asleep.
-Far more than the random residue of your daily experiences, dreams are the powerful connection to your soul's wisdom.
+Your dreams are so much more than the random residue of your daily experiences; they are the powerful connection to your psyche or soul's wisdom.
 Dreams will amaze, amuse, frighten, and surprise you, but they will never lie.

-Each one of your dreams, even nightmares - especially nightmares - brings information leading you to health and wholeness.
-Even though only you, the dreamer, knows the true meaning of your dreams; the symbolic language dreams 'speak' can be so baffling a guide is helpful in decoding their deeper message.
+Every dream, nightmares included - brings information leading you to health and wholeness in mind, body and spirit.
+Even though only you, the dreamer, knows the true meaning of your dreams; the symbolic language dreams use can be so baffling a guide is helpful in decoding their deeper message.
 This is where I come in; my job is to guide you through the maze of symbols and metaphors that lead you to that "aha" of recognition.

 Join me to navigate this mystical, magical, marvelous world and its amazing gifts.
 It is enlightening and fun to translate your unique dream language to make sure you "get the message."

 Experiences like these have the potential to produce a powerful and spontaneous emotional charge, evoking new perceptions on spiritual, emotional and cognitive levels.